 CORTICAL ELECTRODES FOR BRAIN MAPPINGS

 cortiQ cortical electrodes allow high-quality ECoG recordings in the intensive care unit or operating room.
 The implantation of these ECoG electrodes is done during a surgical procedure to perform brain-mapping, brain-stimulation or neuroscience experiments.
 Typically, the time frame available for the ECoG recordings is very limited.
-For that reason, the ECoG electrodes have to perform all the time and a connection to the recording equipment must be possible quickly.
+For that reason, the ECoG electrodes have to perform all the time, and you need to be able to connect them to the recording equipment quickly.

 Thanks to the unique laser manufacturing process, cortiQ cortical electrodes are very soft, thin, and flexible.
 This is especially important because they have to adapt well to the brain’s curvature.
 The cortiQ ECoG electrodes are made of Platinum-Iridium for highest signal quality recordings!

 cortiQ ECoG electrodes are seamlessly integrated into g.tec’s biosignal amplifiers and software solutions.
 Thus, they are perfectly suited for performing brain mapping with cortiQ, CCEP-, neuromodulation- and BCI-experiments.
 They are connected with a connector cable to 1.5 mm safety connectors to interface with the g.HIamp 64 channels Passive Electrode Connector Box.
 Furthermore, they can be interfaced directly to the multi-pole g.HIamp connector with a cortiQ quick connector, which provides a quick connection.